MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-accessibility.md

 * Avoid decorative shapes and images in your report if possible, as they're included in the tab order of the report.
 If you need to include decorative objects in your report, update the object's alt text to let screen reader users know that it is for decoration.

 ### Arranging items in Field buckets
-Beginning with the October 2018 release of **Power BI Desktop**, the **Fields** well can be navigated with a keyboard and interacts with screen readers.
+Beginning with the October 2018 release of **Power BI Desktop**, you can navigate the **Fields** well with a keyboard and it interacts with screen readers.

 To improve the process of creating reports with screen readers, a context menu is available.
 The menu allows moving fields in the well up or down in the **Fields** list, or moving the field to other wells, such as **Legend** or **Value** or others.